Tillerino/Tillerinobot/README.md

   I migrated all the database code that went into this repository to Spring Data JPA.
   However, the use case is way too thin to justify the insane overhead of JPA, so I polished my own ORM (dubbed mORMon) a bit and it now lives [in this repository](tillerinobot/src/main/java/org/tillerino/mormon).
-  I'm in the process of removing Spring Data JPA.
+  Spring Data JPA was removed.

 ## Building/Running Tillerinobot (for developing purposes)